vrishab2112/Agastya-personalAI/README.md

 # Agastya-personalAI
  Your errand runner.
 Your encyclopedia.
 Your daily conversation maker.
 Meet AGASTYA - Your Personal AI.

-# How To Download
+Check out the steps mentioned below.

-#For Windows
+# For Windows

 1. Download the zip file and unzip it in file explorer
 2. Copy the file location and open CMD prompt
 3. Make sure that you have installed pip & python